alesti/cluster-in-a-box/hardware.md

 ![odroid-cage](pics/odroid-cage1_sm.jpg)

-I am already familar with the predecessor [Odroid H2 (similar specs, Celeron CPU)](https://wiki.odroid.com/odroid-h2/start), my personal one serves all typical local things at home since years, and we used also Odroid H2s to build an [18 node bare metal lab cluster at work](https://photos.google.com/share/AF1QipPIxF5isLFw8q3Y5bL6p22sNWmxLYC7JQUArTgIg4MjGRWVMu8LyGeXqT3R3Gx_gA?key=Z1ZZc3Z1bnAxakNpbEdfRTFLbk5TWDRBNXRUal93) to build a test environment for things which cannot be tested in kind, minikube
+I am already familar with the predecessor [Odroid H2 (similar specs, Celeron CPU)](https://wiki.odroid.com/odroid-h2/start), i run a personal one at home which serves all typical local things you need since years, and we used also Odroid H2s to build an [18 node bare metal lab cluster at work](https://photos.google.com/share/AF1QipPIxF5isLFw8q3Y5bL6p22sNWmxLYC7JQUArTgIg4MjGRWVMu8LyGeXqT3R3Gx_gA?key=Z1ZZc3Z1bnAxakNpbEdfRTFLbk5TWDRBNXRUal93) to build a test environment for things which cannot be tested in kind, minikube